Korean Central Broadcasting Station: Broadcasts

 KCBS broadcasts from 5 am to 3 am via a network of mediumwave and shortwave transmitters that cover the nation.
 The powerful transmissions can easily be heard in neighbouring countries, including South Korea where some of its frequencies are jammed.
 It is also relayed at certain times via the Voice of Korea, the North Korea international shortwave service.
 Its interval signal is identical to that of Korean Central Television and Voice of Korea.
-KCBS also broadcasts on the ChinaSat 12 satellite.
+KCBS also broadcasts on the Ekspress-103 satellite.